swkeever/skies.dev/content/learn-css/index.md

 </pre>
 </aside>

-When you try to add CSS for your own webpage, things don't seem to look the way you imagined.
+When you try to add CSS on your own webpage, things don't seem to look the way you imagined.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I rarely have problems getting CSS to work as expected, so the Family Guy CSS gif used to baffle me.
 But, actually, it’s a perfect metaphor when you consider Peter Griffin has no idea how the blinds work, no patience to learn, and still expects them to magically do what he wants. <a href="https://t.co/mc2gWNnQ1i">pic.twitter.com/mc2gWNnQ1i</a></p>&mdash; Nick Sherman (@NickSherman) <a href="https://twitter.com/NickSherman/status/1091065393500704768?ref_src=twsrc%5Etfw">January 31, 2019</a></blockquote>

-If you're like me, you may lean on CSS frameworks like [Bootstrap](https://getbootstrap.com/), where you can simply apply a class and the component becomes beautifully styled.
+If you're like me, you may lean on CSS frameworks like [Bootstrap](https://getbootstrap.com/), so you can simply apply a class and the component becomes beautifully styled.

 ```html
 <!-- Styled with Bootstrap -->